loyc12/IRC42/README.md

 	prevent users to connect to serv with duplicate nicknames (and not just to chan) check for user presence and perms when calling channel functions finish implementing setChanMode()
-	remove user from all channels when QUIT rework invite message (invite #1 to)